Positivity of Peterson Schubert Calculus: Introduction

 \begin{thm} \begin{enumerate}[label=(\alph*),leftmargin=*] \item Let $I$ be a connected Dynkin diagram with the standard labelling, see \cite{bourbaki:Lie46}, and set $v_I=s_1s_2\cdots s_n$.
 Then,

 \item Let $I_1,\cdots,I_k$ be the connected components of a Dynkin diagram $I$, and let $v_1,\cdots,v_k$ be any Coxeter elements for $I_1,\cdots,I_k$ respectively.
-Then $v:=v_1\cdots v_k$ is a Coxeter element for $I$, and $m(v)=\prod m(v_j)$. \end{enumerate} \end{thm} See \cref{ClassicalFormulae} below. \Cref{intro:ClassicalFormulae} generalizes a result of Insko \cite{insko:schubert}, who showed that when $I=A_n$, $m(s_1\cdots s_n)=1$.
-The theorem also answers a question raised by Insko and Tymoczko \cite[Question 1]{insko.tymoczko:intersection.theory} on the calculation of multiplicities in other Lie types.
-The proof of \Cref{intro:ClassicalFormulae} utilizes equivariant localization and a stability property of Peterson classes, explained next.
+Then $v:=v_1\cdots v_k$ is a Coxeter element for $I$, and $m(v)=\prod m(v_j)$. \end{enumerate} \end{thm} See \cref{ClassicalFormulae} below.
+The factorization is related to the exponents of the Lie algebra of $G$, see \S \ref{sec:intmult} below, and also the recent paper \cite{goldin.singh}. \Cref{intro:ClassicalFormulae} generalizes a result of Insko \cite{insko:schubert}, who showed that when $I=A_n$, $m(s_1\cdots s_n)=1$.
+More generally, the theorem addresses \cite[Question 1]{insko.tymoczko:intersection.theory} by providing an explicit formula for these multiplicities; in particular, it disproves the conjecture by Insko and Tymoczko that the multiplicities are always $1$ or $2$ in classical Lie types.
+The proof of part (a) of \Cref{intro:ClassicalFormulae} utilizes equivariant localization, while the proof of part (b) utilizes the stability property of Peterson classes explained below.
+Using parts (a) and (b) concurrently allows us to compute $m(v_I)$ for some Coxeter element $v_I$ in each Dynkin diagram $I$, and hence allows us to construct the dual class $\frac{\iota^*\sigma_{v_I}}{m(v_I)}$ of any Peterson subvariety $\Pet_I\subset\Pet$.